Circumcision: Rwanda's quick cut to fight HIV

 In fact, Rwanda became so intrigued with PrePex that it sent two of its own health specialists, Dr Bitega and Leon Ngeruka, to help the American manufacturer, Circ MedTech, improve the device for the country's particular environment.

-Since then, Rwanda has been conducting its own PrePex studies to satisfy WHO standards.'No pain'
+Since then, Rwanda has been conducting its own PrePex studies to satisfy WHO standards.

 The objective is to scale up use for a mass circumcision initiative across the country.